 The Town of Kingston Master Plan has set a goal to conserve 25% to 30% of the total acreage in town as open space.
 Resources for conserving open space include such things as grants, donations of land, preservation under innovative zoning ordinance and funding appropriated by the town.
-The anticipated total cost for completing this undertaking is approximately \$5.2 million dollars.
-After factoring in potential grants, land donations and innovative zoning and funds currently in the Land Acquisition Capital Reserve Fund the additional funding needed to be appropriated for this project is just over \$1.2 million dollars.
-The CIP includes an annual funding level beginning at 28,000 in 2011 and increasing to \$65,260 for the remaining years of the program (2012-2016).
+The anticipated total cost for completing this undertaking is approximately \$2.8 million dollars.
+After factoring in potential grants, land donations and innovative zoning and funds currently in the Land Acquisition Capital Reserve Fund the additional funding needed to be appropriated for this project is approximately \$647,190 dollars.
+Because of the complexity of issues surrounding conservation of open space it is difficult to project exactly when the goal will be met.
+For purposes of CIP planning it is estimated that this undertaking will be completed in the next ten years.
+Due to the inability to forecast when a property will be available for protection the program includes the capital reserve funds broken out over the same ten year period as an offset of \$64,719.